-STRUCTURE OBJECTIVES AC TIVITIES PERFORMANCE MEASURES TARGET 2012/13 ACTUAL 2012/13 Wellington City Council and Hutt City Council are equal 50% shareholders in this Council-Controlled Trading Organisation, and between them appoint all of the directors.
-The company is overseen by a board of directors made up of two Councillors (one from each council) and four independent directors (two are appointed jointly by the councils).
-Each council continues to own its respective water, stormwater and wastewater assets and determines the level and standard of services to be provided to its customers and ratepayers.
-As at 30 June 2013 , the Councillor appointees are Andy Foster (Wellington City Council) and David Bassett (Hutt City Council).
-The four independent directors are Peter Allport (Chair), Peter Leslie, Ian Hutchings and John Strahl.
+STRUCTURE OBJECTIVES ACTIVITIES PERFORMANCE MEASURES TARGET 2012/13 ACTUAL 2012/13 Wellington City Council and Hutt City Council are equal 50% shareholders in this Council Controlled Trading Organisation, and between them appoint all of the directors.
+The company is The objective of Capacity is to manage the provision of water services (water supply, storm water and wastewater) to the residents and businesses in the areas served by its The company's purpose is to provide high quality, safe and environmentally sustainable services to shareholding councils and other customers with a principal focus on asset management planning and Provide a reliable water supply, wastewater and storm water service.
+Fewer than 4 unplanned supply cuts (pipe bursts) per 1000 connections Achieved (1.3 unplanned supply cuts per 1000 connections) overseen by a board of directors made up of two Councillors (one from each council) and four independent directors (two customers.
+Capacity's current customers are Wellington City Council, Hutt City Council and Upper Hutt City Council. contracted service delivery for the operation, maintenance and on-going development of drinking water, storm water and waste water assets and Develop and complete asset management plans Within agreed timeframe Achieved (within agreed timeframe) are appointed jointly by the councils).
+Each council continues to own its respective water, storm water and waste water assets and determines the level and standard of nate city council. services.
+The company is committed to ensuring all work managed on behalf of customers accords with the highest standards of health and safety for those Deliver budgeted capital expenditure projects for respective councils Within agreed timeframes and budget Achieved (within agreed timeframes and budget) services to be provided to its customers and ratepayers.
+As at 30 June 2013, the Councillor appointees are Andy Foster (Wellington involved in the work and for the general public.
+The company will continually seek opportunities to integrate water, storm water and waste water activities within the Wellington region where such Deliver budgeted operating and maintenance activities for respective councils Within agreed timeframes and budget Achieved (within agreed timeframes and budget) City Council) and David Bassett (Hutt City Council).
+The four independent Directors are Peter Allport (Chair), Peter Leslie, Ian integration can deliver least cost, best practice outcomes to the benefit of shareholder councils and other entities.
+Manage and operate Capacity within its budget Within agreed budget Achieved (within agreed budget) Hutchings and John Strahl.
 The Chief Executive is David Hill.
-Wellington City Council, Hutt City Council and Upper Hutt City Council and Upper Hutt City Council and Upper Hutt City Council have agreed to move Capacity Infrastructure Services Ltd to an outcomes based OBJECTIVES The objective of Capacity is to manage the provision of water services (water supply, stormwater and wastewater) to the residents and businesses in the areas served by its customers.
-Capacity's current customers are Wellington City Council, Hutt City Council and Upper Hutt City Council. • TWITIES The company's purpose is to provide high-quality, safe and environmentally sustainable services to shareholding councils and other customers with a principal focus on asset management planning and contracted service delivery for the operation, maintenance and ongoing development of drinking water, stormwater and wastewater assets and services.
-The company is committed to ensuring all work managed on behalf of customers accords with the highest standards of health and safety for those involved in the work and for the general public.
-The company will continually seek opportunities to integrate water, stormwater and wastewater activities within the Wellington region where such integration can deliver least cost, best practice outcomes to the benefit of shareholder councils TARGET 2012/13Fewer than four unplanned supply cuts (pipe bursts) per 1000 connectionsWithin agreed timeframeWithin agreed timeframes and budgetWithin agreed timeframes and budgetWithin agreed timeframes and budgetWithin agreed timeframes and budgetAchieve full compliance ACTUAL 2012/13 Achieved (1.3 unplanned supply cuts per 1000 connections) Achieved (within agreed timeframe) Achieved (within agreed timeframes and budget) Achieved (within agreed timeframes and budget) Achieved (within agreed timeframes and budget) Achieved (within agreed budget) Achieved full compliance 38 to an outcomes based business model, which is designed to allow for the better development of a coherent regional strategy on delivering future three- waters services.
-They have also agreed to Upper Hutt City Council joining as a • shareholder of Capacity.
+See also the Environment strategic area for more information on water, storm water and waste water Comply with relevant standards, legislation and Achieve full compliance Achieved full compliance 16 Wellington City Council, Hutt City Council and Upper Hutt City Council and Upper Hutt City Council have agreed to move Capacity Infrastructure Services Ltd to an outcomes based business model, which is designed to allow for the better development of a coherent regional strategy on delivering future three- waters services.
+They have also agreed to Upper Hutt City Council joining as a shareholder of Capacity.
 Porirua City Council is currently considering a proposal to become a customer and shareholder of Capacity.
-If both Upper Hutt City Council and Porirua City Council join as shareholders, Wellington City Council's percentage of voting shares will reduce to 25%.
-The shareholding changes and shift to the outcomes focused operating model are anticipated to be effective from 1 October 2013.
+If both Upper Hutt City Council and Porirua City Council join as shareholders, Wellington City Council's percentage of voting shares will reduce to 25%. services. resource consents The shareholding changes and shift to the outcomes focused operating model are anticipated to be effective from 1 October 2013.